-The reactivity of the patients' antibody to the different MOG variants was detected in a live-cell-based assay as previously described (Mayer et al., 2013; Spadaro et al., 2018) with FACSverse flowcytometer (BD Biosciences).
-HeLa cells were transiently transfected via Lipofectamine 2000 (Thermo Fisher Scientific, Waltham, MA) with the different MOG constructs or with EGFP alone (control).
-To detect the binding of antibodies in serum (diluted 1:50) to the transfected cells, we used biotin-SP-conjugated goat anti-human IgG (1:500 diluted) (Jackson ImmunoResearch, West Grove, PA, United States) as secondary antibody.
-Subsequently, Alexa

-Fluor 647-conjugated streptavidin was added (1:2000).
-Dead cells were excluded from the experiment with Propidium Iodide staining (1:2000 in PBS).
+The reactivity of the patients' antibody to the different MOG variants was detected in a live CBA, as previously described^{25,26} with a FACSverse flowcytometer (BD Biosciences).
+HeLa cells were transiently transfected via Lipofectamine® 2000 (Thermo Fisher Scientific) with the different MOG constructs or with EGFP alone (control).
+To detect the binding of antibodies in serum (diluted 1:50) to the transfected cells, we used biotin-SP-conjugated goat anti-human IgG (1:500 diluted) (Jackson ImmunoResearch) as secondary antibody.
+Subsequently, Alexa Fluor® 647-conjugated streptavidin was added (1:2000).
+Dead cells were excluded from the experiment with propidium iodide staining (1:2000 in PBS).

-All of our MOG-constructs were expressed as fusion proteins with EGFP allowing the direct quantification of MOG expression via the EGFP signal.
-We noted that the different MOG constructs were expressed to a different intensity (Suppl.
-Fig. 2).
-This was taken into consideration and the gating for the default quantification was set to EGFP 100-500, because all MOG-constructs showed a decent expression with this gating criteria (Suppl.
-Fig. 2A).
-Thus, the anti-MOG reactivity was quantified by gating the cells with EGFP-signal between 100-500 and determining their mean fluorescence intensity (MFI) in the APC channel.
+All of our MOG constructs were expressed as fusion proteins with EGFP allowing the direct quantification of MOG expression via the EGFP signal.
+We noted that the different MOG constructs were expressed to a different intensity (Supplementary Fig. 2).
+This was taken into consideration and the gating for the default quantification was set to EGFP 100-500, because all MOG constructs showed a decent expression with these gating criteria (Supplementary Fig. 2A).
+Thus, the anti-MOG reactivity was quantified by gating the cells with EGFP signal between 100 and 500 and determining their MFI in the APC channel.
 We subsequently calculated the MFI ratio of cells expressing MOG-EGFP and cells expressing EGFP alone.
-All the signals were quantified by using FlowJo software (LLC, BD life sciences, Ashland, OR, United States).
+All signals were quantified using FlowJo software (LLC, BD life sciences, Ashland, OR, USA).

-2.10.
-Consideration of different expression intensities of the applied MOG-mutants
+Consideration of different expression intensities of the applied MOG mutants

-We displayed all MOG-variants as EGFP-fusion proteins as this allowed a precise quantification of MOG expression.
+We displayed all MOG variants as EGFP-fusion proteins as this allowed a precise quantification of MOG expression.
 We noted that the six MOG mutants differed in their intensity of expression.
-MOG-2TMD and human-opossum-MOG showed the highest expression.
-(Suppl.
-Fig. 2).
-All MOG-constructs yielded a decent expression within the EGFP gate of 100-500 (Suppl.
-Fig. 2).
-Therefore this EGFP gate of 100-500 was our default setting for quantification of the reactivity towards the different constructs.
+MOG-2TMD and human opossum-MOG showed the highest expression (Supplementary Fig. 2).
+All MOG constructs yielded a decent expression within the EGFP gate of 100-500 (Supplementary Fig. 2).
+Therefore, this EGFP gate of 100-500 was our default setting for quantification of the reactivity towards the different constructs.

-We show the reactivity towards each MOG-construct for all analyzed patients using two different gatings, EGFP>100 and EGFP 100-500 (Suppl.
-Fig. 3A and 3B).
-While in most instances the graphs in Suppl.
-Fig. 3A and 3B look similar, these two presentations provide complementary information in special instances.
-For example, for patient #22 the response to ED-MOG appears higher than FL-MOG in Suppl.
-Fig. 3B, but when considering the EGFP gates of 100-500, it becomes clear that this patient recognized ED-MOG and FL-MOG similarly.
-Thus, the apparently higher response to ED-MOG of patient #22 was only due to the higher percentage of cells expressing higher levels of ED-MOG than FL-MOG.
-This applies also to other patients like #14, #38, #41, #42 and #16, whose reactivity to ED-MOG would be missed completely with the gate setting of EGFP 100-500.
+We show the reactivity towards each MOG construct for all analysed patients using two different gatings, EGFP > 100 and EGFP 100- 500 (Supplementary Fig. 3A and B).
+While in most instances the graphs in Supplementary Fig. 3A and B look similar, these two presentations provide complementary information in special instances.
+For example, for Patient 22 the response to ED-MOG appears higher than FL-MOG in Supplementary Fig. 3B, but when considering the EGFP gates of 100-500, it becomes clear that this patient similarly recognized ED-MOG and FL-MOG.
+Thus, the apparently higher response to ED-MOG of Patient 22 was only due to the higher percentage of cells expressing higher levels of ED-MOG than FL-MOG.
+This also applies to Patients 14, 38, 41, 42 and 16, whose reactivity to ED-MOG would be missed completely with the gate setting of EGFP 100-500.

-2.11.
-Förster resonance energy transfer (FRET) experiment to assess MOG dimerization
+Förster resonance energy transfer experiment to assess MOG dimerization with a LSR Fortessa (BD Biosciences).

-We performed our FRET experiments essentially as described in (Smulski et al., 2017).
-Briefly, we transiently transfected HEK293T cells with the ECFP and EYFP MOG fusion constructs described in 2.3.
-The cells were subsequently analyzed 16-20 hours post-transfection.
-All FRET experiments were performed with a LSR Fortessa (BD Biosciences).
 The EYFP signal was detected using the 488 nm laser with a 540/30 filter, ECFP signal was detected using the 405 nm laser with a 450/40 filter and FRET signal was recorded using the 405 nm laser with a 540/30 filter.
 We defined the positive FRET gating by using cells expressing an ECFP-EYFP fusion protein as positive control.
 To define the FRET negative gating, cells were co-transfected with ECFP and EYFP.